Levelise: Transforming the pitch and exploring future opportunities

 Levelise has developed an innovative home energy management system that links domestic battery systems across numerous homes to make them more financially viable.

-Energy Systems Catapult is assisting Levelise through our Innovator Support Platform (ISP), offering consumer insight and competitor/market landscaping, alongside potential partnering opportunities.
+Energy Systems Catapult is assisting Levelise through our Energy Launchpad, offering consumer insight and competitor/market landscaping, alongside potential partnering opportunities.

 Levelise is an Oxford-based technology start-up founded in March 2017 by a team of experienced, ex-Sharp hardware and software engineers, data scientists, and renewable energy specialists.

-They are working to make home battery systems more economically viable by better predicting solar generation and energy consumption to increase the aggregate capacity across a fleet of consumer batteries – what’s known as a Virtual Power Plant (VPP).
+They are working to make home battery systems more economically viable by better predicting solar generation and energy consumption using Artifical Intelligence to increase the aggregate capacity across a fleet of consumer batteries – what’s known as a Virtual Power Plant (VPP).

 By combining the batteries of numerous homes they can participate in network balancing, creating a more flexible grid, reducing the need for network reinforcement and providing an extra revenue stream for consumers.